standardebooks/manual/7-high-level-structural-patterns.rst

 			</section>
 		</body>

 #.
 Dramatis personae are presented as a :html:`<ul>` element listing the characters.
+Where the published text does not include a dramatis personae, one should be created that lists all characters mentioned in the play (whether or not they speak) in the order they appear.

 	.. code:: css